llvm-doe-org/llvm-project/llvm/docs/TestingGuide.rst

   whitespace around a formal parameter name in the directive or around an actual argument in a use is optional and discarded.
 If only whitespace is provided for an actual argument, the argument is the empty string.
 This behavior facilitates formatting parameter lists and argument lists for readability.
+As described in the previous section, the empty string substitution, ``%~``, can be used to prevent whitespace trimming.
 - **Line continuations**: Line continuations are permitted in both formal parameter lists and actual argument lists.
 This is because the text in a ``RUN:``, ``DEFINE:``, or ``REDEFINE:`` directive is not parsed until all line